HERMES-DKZ/quarto-publishing/episodes/06pdfandhtml.md

 ---
 ::: questions

-- What unique options exists for PDFs in Quarto?
+- What unique options exist for PDFs in Quarto?
-- What unique iptions exists for HTML in Quarto?
+- What unique iptions exist for HTML in Quarto?

 :::